sgmurphy/wordpress-plugins/wp-jquery-lightbox/readme.txt

 Still have problems?
 Post a link and describe what issue you're having, and tell us what of these steps you've already tried.

 == Changelog ==

+= 2.2.0 (2024-06-20) =
+* Add review requests
+* Add option to disable core lightbox
+* Change how plugin is instantiated

 = 2.1.0 (2024-06-19) =
 * Major file reorganization